 She may be a bit of a pain to train because she is stubborn and doesn't care quite as much about pleasing you.
 You'll have to make training short and fun and be firm and consistent with her, to keep her attention.

-Tollers are generally healthy, but it's important to be aware of health concerns considering their high level of inbreeding.
+Tollers are generally healthy, but it's important to be aware of their health concerns considering their high level of inbreeding.